Wenretium/Wenretium/README.md

 + ......

-If you meet all of these, HAHA could I BE more excited?! 😆
+If you meet all of these, could I BE more excited?! 😆